femt28/telegramBot/README.md

 # Movie Picker Telegram Bot

-This is a simple Telegram bot I made to make it easier to choose movies to watch
+Ever had to do pick a movie from a list to watch with friends?
+Well, here is a simple Telegram bot I made to make it easier

 The bot has 2 main commands
 1. **/choose**